PineappleDoge/Learning-RLua-BETA/src/chapter_21_Functions.md

 ## Function Calling

 When working with functions, it's important to know that they are not `self-executing`.
-This means that the function will not execute until it's called upon?
-After defining a function, we can execute it by simply typing the function's name followed by parathesis `()`.
+This means that the function will not execute until it's called upon, After defining a function, we can execute it by simply typing the function's name followed by parathesis `()`.

 ```lua
 function AddNumbers()